-This is why, throughout the ages, cleaning the floor has been almost a symbol of housework, from the broom being the emblem of Saint Martha, patron saint of domestic cleaners (professional cleaners get their own saint!) through to sailors being ordered to swab the deck.
+This is why, throughout the ages, cleaning the floor has been almost a symbol of housework, from the broom being the emblem of Saint Martha, patron saint of domestic cleaners (professional cleaners get their own saint!) through to sailors being ordered to swab the deck at the London docks.
 Yes, that clichéd order from storybook sailing ship captains was an order to get down on hands and knees and clean off the mess with a damp cloth… which is what swabbing means.
 Even today, the main tools used by janitors are to do with cleaning floors: brooms, mops, vacuum cleaners and floor buffing machines.

 Hard Floor Cleaning Basics

 Although hard floors may all seem the same, they aren’t.
 You probably already know that they feel different and look different.
 It makes sense that a cleaner needs to use different methods for different types of hard floor finish.
 For example, anything slightly acidic is hell on granite and marble floors, but it won’t hurt wood or cork.
 Wet mopping works well for vinyl and lino but will ruin the finish of a shellacked wooden floor.
-This is why Anyclean has a team of hard floor cleaning specialists – it’s not a simple job!
+This is why Anyclean has a London based team of experienced hard floor cleaning specialists – it’s not a simple job!

 Here are a few of the methods that Anyclean uses to deep clean and maintain clients' hard floors.